seancorfield/honeysql/doc/general-reference.md

 There is also a `composite` helper function.

+## Working with JSON/JSONB (PostgreSQL)

+It is increasingly common for PostgreSQL users to be working with JSON columns in their databases these days.
+PostgreSQL has really good support for JSON types.

+When using HoneySQL to generate SQL that manipulates JSON, you need to be careful because it is common to use regular Clojure data structures to represent the JSON and rely on protocol extensions for the JDBC libraries to handle automatic conversion of Clojure data structures to JSON (e.g., see [Tips & Tricks > Working with JSON and JSONB](https://cljdoc.org/d/com.github.seancorfield/next.jdbc/CURRENT/doc/getting-started/tips-tricks#working-with-json-and-jsonb) in the `next.jdbc` documentation).

+HoneySQL also uses Clojure data structures, to represent function calls (vectors) and SQL statements (hash maps), so if you are also using Clojure data structures for your JSON, you need to tell HoneySQL not to interpret those values.
+There are two possible approaches:

+1. Use named parameters (e.g., `[:param :myval]`) instead of having the values directly in the DSL structure and then pass `{:params {:myval some-json}}` as part of the options in the call to `format`, or
+2. Use `[:lift ..]` wrapped around any structured values which tells HoneySQL not to interpret the vector or hash map value as a DSL: `[:lift some-json]`.

 ## Other Sections Will Be Added!

 As questions arise about the use of HoneySQL 2.x, I will add new sections here.